When is the best time to go to Ethiopia?

-You can learn more on our when to visit the Danakil Depression guide.
+You can learn more on our when to visit the Danakil Depression page.

 TLDR: The rains come earlier in the Omo Valley, running from March to early June.
 There is a short rainy season in October, but generally any months outside of March to May is fine.
 In the Danakil, you'll want to avoid June to September, otherwise you're good to go.

 Ethiopia has a vibrant and exciting festival calendar, with wonderful celebrations occurring throughout the year.